-Trailing hoses must be positioned so as not to create a hazard, and should be physically protected as necessary.
-Gas cylinders must be fitted with flashback arrestors conforming to the current British Standards Specification.
+Trailing hoses must be positioned so as not to create a hazard and should be physically protected as necessary.
+For the UK gas cylinders must be fitted with flashback arrestors conforming to the current British Standards Specification.

 Gas cylinder valve keys shall be readily available at the cylinder to enable speedy closing of the valve in the event of fire.